1 Make Sure Your Blog Post Title is Catchy

 - Add voice to your post and turn your blog post into a podcast.
 Add it to your blog post for readers who prefer to listen rather than to read and share it on sites such as iTunes, Google Play Music, Stitcher, PocketCast.

-- Turn long posts into a white paper or ebook as take away for your blog and to share it on Slideshare, Scribd, Issue & Co.
+- Turn long posts into a white paper or ebook as a take-away for your blog and to share it on Slideshare, Scribd, Issue & Co.

 - Write a checklist for your post as take away and share them.